 Lacking a sufficient legal framework, party financing has long been a source of recurrent scandals.
-Nearly all political parties used to finance activities by charging private companies working for local public entities or by taxing commercial enterprises requesting building permits.
-Only since 1990 has a decent regulatory framework been established.
+Nearly all political parties used to finance their activities by charging private companies working for local public entities, or by taxing commercial enterprises requesting building permits.
+Former President Jacques Chirac's sentencing once he lost his presidential immunity provided a spectacular illustration both of the illegal practices and the changing attitudes vis-à-vis illegal financing.
+The first reasonably robust regulatory framework was established only in 1990.
 Since then, much progress has been made in discouraging fraud and other illegal activities.
 Nonetheless, not all party financing problems have been solved.
 Current legislation outlines public funding for both political parties and electoral campaigns, and establishes a spending ceiling for each candidate or party.
 The spending limits cover all election campaigns; however, only parliamentary and presidential elections enjoy public funding.
 Individual or company donations to political campaigns are also regulated and capped, and all donations must be made by check, except for minor donations that are collected, for instance, during political meetings.
 Donations are tax-deductible up to certain limits.
 Within two months after an election, a candidate has to forward the campaign's accounts, certified by an auditor, to the provincial prefecture, which conducts an initial check and then passes the information on to a special national supervisory body (Commission Nationale des Comptes de Campagne et des Financements Politiques).
 In presidential elections, this review is made by the Constitutional Council (Conseil Constitutionnel).

 These controls have made election financing more transparent and more equal.
-Yet loopholes remain.
-The Constitutional Council has reviewed former President Sarkozy's presidential re-election campaign in 2012, and decided in July 2013 that he had exceeded his spending limits.
-His party had to return l1 million in penalties to the state.
-An ongoing inquiry has found evidence that Sarkozy's Union for a Popular Movement (UMP) party flagrantly ignored the rules and forged false invoices in order to appear to have remained under the spending ceilings set by law.
-Presently, the National Front and its leader, Marine Le Pen, are being prosecuted for violating financing regulations.
+Yet loopholes remain, as evidenced by the Constitutional Council statement identifying irregularities in the financing of former President Sarkozy's campaign in 2012.
+Presently, the National Rally and its leader, Marine Le Pen, are being prosecuted for violating financing regulations.
 The tradition of cheating persists in many areas.
-Another example involves the practice by some parties (including the National Front and the centrist party MODEM) of using assistants paid by the European Parliament for purely partisan purposes.
-Finally, the Fillon scandal (in which Fillon used public money available for hiring parliamentary assistants to hire his wife and children - a practice that in itself is not forbidden - without any documented work being undertaken) led to a new piece of legislation in June 2017.
+Another example concerns the practice by some parties (including the National Rally and the MODEM centrist party) of using assistants paid by the European Parliament for purely partisan purposes.
+Finally, the Fillon scandal (in which Fillon used public money earmarked for parliamentary assistants to hire his wife and children - a practice that in itself was not forbidden - without any documented work being undertaken) led to a new piece of legislation in June 2017.
 Immediately after the presidential election, Macron introduced a new law to deal with the "moralization" of political life.
 The new law addressed several legal loopholes that allowed for morally ambiguous political behavior.
 For example, the new law prohibited members of parliament from hiring family members.
 Conflicts of interest are more strictly controlled and all ministers are subjected before appointment to a screening by an independent authority on financial transparency.
-When these rules are violated, three types of sanctions can be exercised: financial (expenditures reimbursed), criminal (fines or jail) and electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).
+When these rules are violated, three types of disciplinary action can be taken: financial (expenditures reimbursed), criminal (fines or jail) and electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).

-Score 8 In June 2017, the German Bundestag secured the required two-thirds majority to change Article 21 (3) and (4) of the Basic Law, which regulates the financing of political parties.
-The Constitutional Court had refused to declare the National Democratic Party (NPD), a right-wing extremist party, unconstitutional.
+On 26 June 2017, mustering the required two-thirds majority, the German Bundestag changed Art.
+21 (3) and (4) of the Basic Law, which regulates the financing of the political parties.
+The Constitutional Court had refused to ban the National Democratic Party (NPD), a right-wing extremist party, on constitutional grounds.
 In response, the government and other political parties wanted to exclude the NPD and other extremist parties from state-based party financing.
-Any party that fights against the free democratic basic order or against the existence of the Federal Republic of Germany by abusing the basic freedoms will no longer be able to benefit from tax advantages on donations and state grants.
+As a result of the changes, parties that oppose the free democratic order or the existence of the Federal Republic of Germany by abusing the basic freedoms may no longer benefit from tax advantages for donations or state grants.